How AI engines actually pick brands.

 What you can do this week

-Two concrete actions before Lesson 3:
+Two concrete actions before the next lesson:

 - Audit your entity consistency.
 Pull up your Google Business Profile, LinkedIn, Crunchbase, and homepage.
 Check that your business name, founding year, headquarters city, and one-line description match exactly across all four.
 If they vary, fix the noise — that is the cheapest GEO win available.